|

 Around a month after I first launched my web site and started getting

-several million hits an hour on it, a publishing agent contacted me to
+several million hits per hour on it, a publishing agent contacted me to

 introduce herself and invite me to ‘query about being represented.’